Lentils Fertility & Soil

 Background

-Lentils are a popular choice for Saskatchewan growers regarding pulse crops, with an impressive growth in acres seeded in recent years: acres seeded in 2024 were up 15% from 2023 numbers (Statistics Canada, 2025).
-Lentils tend to have lower input costs with high profit margins, especially with green lentils, compared to other pulses such as pea.
+Lentils are a popular choice among Saskatchewan growers as pulse crops, with impressive growth in acres seeded in recent years: acres seeded in 2024 were up 15% from 2023 (Statistics Canada, 2025).
+Lentils tend to have lower input costs and higher profit margins, especially green lentils, compared to other pulses such as peas.

-Furthermore, pulse crops like lentil, pea and soybean—effective nitrogen fixers—can reduce the amount of synthetic N required for subsequent crops in the rotation, including wheat (Liu et al., 2024).
+Furthermore, pulse crops like lentil, pea, and soybean—effective nitrogen (N) fixers—can reduce the synthetic N required for subsequent crops in the rotation, including wheat (Liu et al., 2024).

-While the economic incentive to grow lentil or any crop is a key driver in decision-making, Saskatchewan growers require more rigorous, regionally specific data regarding nutrient requirements for lentil, the timing of those requirements throughout the growing season, and associated yield potentials to improve crop and nutrient management strategies.
+While the economic incentive to grow lentils or other crops is a key driver of decision-making, Saskatchewan growers require more rigorous, region-specific data on lentil nutrient requirements, the timing of those requirements throughout the growing season, and associated yield potential to improve crop and nutrient management strategies.

 In 2021 and 2022, Chris Holzapfel and team conducted a study under Saskatchewan Agriculture’s Agriculture Demonstration of Practices and Technologies (ADOPT) Program to evaluate lentil response to fertilizer and inoculation.
 They applied varying fertilizer treatments to lentil plots at Indian Head, Swift Current, and Scott and measured responses over two growing seasons.
 Some of their key findings included:

-In addition, Zakeri et al. (2012) found that applying N fertilizer in lentil led to a fertilizer-reliant crop and reduced biological N fixation.
-In a study in south-central Saskatchewan, rates of N fertilizer greater than 10 kg N/ha applied in seed row of lentil as 28-26-0 blend were found to reduce the proportion of N derived from biological fixation and reduced emergence (Dona et al., 2019).
+In addition, Zakeri et al. (2012) found that applying N fertilizer to lentil resulted in a fertilizer-reliant crop and reduced biological N fixation.
+In a study in south-central Saskatchewan, rates of N fertilizer greater than 10 kg N/ha applied in the seed row of lentil as 28-26-0 blend were found to reduce the proportion of N derived from biological fixation and reduce emergence (Dona et al., 2019).

 Nutrient Uptake & Biomass Accumulation